Formula 1: Marussia boss Graeme Lowdon backs rule changes

 Marussia F1 president Graeme Lowdon is hopeful the 2014 rule changes will see a return to "competitive racing".

-A raft of alterations have come in, including a change in the points and penalty systems, and the introduction of 1.6-litre turbo-charged engines.
+A have come in, including a change in the points and penalty systems, and the introduction of 1.6-litre turbo-charged engines.

 Red Bull's Sebastian Vettel won 2013's final nine races to claim his fourth successive world championship title.